Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Professional trust can fail in several ways.

-If entry standards weaken, the signal becomes less reliable.If disciplinary systems protect insiders rather than exclude misconduct, regime credibility deteriorates.If certification becomes symbolic while capability declines, false credibility emerges.If the profession becomes closed primarily to protect incumbents, admissibility becomes exclusionary rather than competence-based.If interpretive transmission fails, practitioners may hold titles without inheriting the judgement those titles are meant to signal.
+If entry standards weaken, the signal becomes less reliable.If disciplinary systems protect insiders rather than exclude misconduct, regime credibility deteriorates.If certification becomes symbolic while capability declines, false credibility emerges.If the profession becomes closed primarily to protect incumbents, admissibility becomes exclusionary rather than competence-based.
+If interpretive transmission fails, practitioners may hold titles without inheriting the judgement those titles are meant to signal.

 In such cases, the profession may continue in form while losing the capacity to generate credible trust.